Marviel/react-360-example-planets/README.md

 # Planetary -- React 360 Example

-A simple react-360 demo, that shows off the rotation inheritance properties of nested children in react-360.
+React 360 demonstration that shows off the rotation inheritance properties of nested children in react-360.

 # Install and Run